qianlanwyd/qianlanwyd.github.io/_pages/about.md

 # 📖 Educations
 - *2023.09 - 2027.06*, doctoral student in the National Engineering Research Center for Software Engineering of Peking University, advised by Prof. Wei Ye and Prof. Shikun Zhang.
 - *2020.09 - 2022.10*, master student in the Department of Information and Communications Engineering of Tokyo Institute of Technology, advised by Prof. Takahiro Shinozaki.
-- *2015.09 - 2019.06*, undergraduate student in the Department of Computer Science and Technology of Nanjing University.
+- *2015.09 - 2019.06*, undergraduate student in the Department of Computer Science and Technology of Nanjing University, advised by Prof. Xinyu Dai.

 # 💼Internships
 - *2022.05 - 2022.10*, Microsoft Research Asia, advised by Dr. Jindong Wang.